 III.
 General University and Departmental requirements for an advanced degree at the University of Nevada, Reno

-Graduate students enrolled in either the M.S. or Ph.D. programs in the Department of Geological Sciences are obliged to comply with the requirements of both the Graduate School and the Department.
+Graduate students enrolled in either the M.S. or Ph.D. programs in the Department of Geological Sciences and Engineering are obliged to comply with the requirements of both the Graduate School and the Department.
 As in most other universities, it is the sole responsibility of the student to become aware of all policies, procedures, and deadlines appropriate to their degree program.
 All graduate students need both to consult their advisors and to check the latest updates on policies.
-A visit to the Graduate School in the Student Services Building in the first semester of graduate work is strongly recommended to secure copies of the GSA Handbook and all forms that will eventually be needed by the student.
-It is best to plan ahead and meet often with your Advisor to ensure that all are aware of timing and procedures.
+A visit to the Graduate School’s webpage is strongly recommended to review information on requirements and all forms that will eventually be needed by the student.
+It is best to plan ahead and meet often with your advisor to ensure that all are aware of timing and procedures.

-The UNR Graduate School requires that students must register for at least three credit hours each semester or obtain a written leave of absence approved by the student's advisor and the Department chair.
+The University Graduate School requires that students must register for at least three credit hours each semester or obtain a written leave of absence approved by the student's advisor and the Department chair.
 Please note that unless these approved leaves are in the Graduate School's records (that is, recorded on the Program of Study), extensions of the 6- and 8-year requirements for M.S. and Ph.D. degrees will not be approved by the Graduate Dean.
 To receive benefits and the tuition waiver of an assistantship, a student needs to be enrolled in a minimum of 6 credits per semester.

 Major advisor and committee

 An approved application for graduate standing lists the name of the student's temporary Advisor.
 Usually the temporary Advisor becomes the student’s permanent Advisor through the completion of Program of Study paperwork (Graduate School form) during the first committee meeting.
 The student also selects members of the Advisory-Examining Committee, who are recorded on and sign the Program of Study* (*Note that the PDF versions of the forms can be used as a template, but all final versions should be launched in the DocuSign forms available on the Graduate School website).
 The Program of Study is then formally approved by the Graduate Director and then the Graduate Dean.
 All committee members are involved in the determination of appropriate coursework and approval of the thesis or dissertation proposal.
 They also help design and administer the relevant examinations and eventually approve the final thesis or dissertation.